OzgurYatmaz/MultiPayAPI/README.md

 ### How to test api
+1. Create scheama in mysql database with following command "CREATE SCHEMA `firisbe-payment"
-1. Use the Mockoon collection provided to mock sample external payment service providers
+2. Use the Mockoon collection provided to mock sample external payment service providers

-2. Use the url below to test with swagger <br>
+3. Use the url below to test with swagger <br>
    http://localhost:8080/swagger-ui/index.html